benhason1/6GAG/README.md

 ## Summary

-all features working : upload, sign-up, login , like, comment need to refresh to see new comments
+all features working : upload, sign-up, login , like, comment. need to refresh to see new comments